-A few weeks ago my friend Bev emailed to say she’d made some changes to my old Gluten Free Almond Butter Brownies — really good changes!
-Bev turned the Gluten Free Almond Butter Brownies into Gluten Free Peanut Butter Brownies by using peanut butter instead of almond butter, baking them in a 9 inch square pan and throwing in some peanuts and chocolate chips.
+A few weeks ago my friend Bev emailed to say she’d made some changes to my old Gluten Free Almond Butter Brownies.
+She turned the Gluten Free Almond Butter Brownies into Gluten Free Peanut Butter Brownies by using peanut butter instead of almond butter, baking them in a 9 inch square pan and throwing in some peanuts and chocolate chips.

 Truth be told, I hadn’t made the almond butter version in a while because almond butter is so expensive, so I was very pleased to hear that peanut butter could be substituted.
 It took me a while to remember to buy the unsweetened peanut butter, but I picked some up yesterday and made Bev’s version.
 They are, in my opinion, better than the almond butter version!

-- 1/2 cup plus 1 tablespoon (45 grams) unsweetened natural style cocoa powder
+- ½ cup plus 1 tablespoon unsweetened natural style cocoa (45 grams)

-- 1/2 tablespoon instant coffee dissolved in ½ tablespoon water (packet of Folgers decaf)
+- ½ tablespoon instant coffee dissolved in ½ tablespoon water

 - 1 teaspoon vanilla

-- 1/2 cup plus a generous tablespoon (147) unsweetened creamy peanut butter (Smucker’s Natural)
+- ½ cup plus a generous tablespoon unsweetened peanut butter (150 grams)

 - Handful of peanuts and chocolate chips